-All community colleges in Illinois have agreed to waive out-of-district fees for students who enroll in certificate/associate in applied science programs not offered at their home district.
+All community colleges in Illinois have agreed to waive out-of-district fees for students who enroll in certificate/Associate in Applied Science Degree programs not offered at their home district.
 The purpose of this agreement is to enhance the curricular offerings to the residents of these districts.
 Each college does reserve the right to deny eligibility for programs with enrollment limits or for selective admission programs.
-For more information, contact the Dean of Students Office.
+For more information, contact the Dean of Student Affairs Office.